-California cracked down on data privacy — and it’s about to get even stricter.
+California cracked down on data privacy — and now it's even stricter.

-Not sure if your company is subject to the CCPA?
+Not sure if your company is subject to the CPRA?
 Know it is but procrastinating on implementation?
 You could end up owing business-destroying fines.

-With our platform, you can know for certain you’re in compliance with complex CCPA regulations — and rest easy knowing you won’t be slammed with unexpected penalties.
+With our platform, you can know for certain you’re in compliance with complex CPRA regulations — and rest easy knowing you won’t be slammed with unexpected penalties.

 Strike Graph makes it easy to stay ahead of expanding privacy protections.

 The fact that there are different penalties for intentional and unintentional CPRA violations says it all — it’s tough to know exactly how to stay in compliance.
 Strike Graph’s platform simplifies the process so you know with certainty you’re safe from fines and building trust with your customers.

 Save time with pre-loaded controls and policies.

 Strike Graph’s library of CCPA- and CPRA-specific policies and controls means you don’t have to write a ton of documentation from scratch.
 Choose the parts that work for your situation and customize the rest — saving hours of work.

 Easily transition from CCPA to CPRA.

 Because Strike Graph’s platform functions across multiple frameworks and regulations, you won’t have to start from the ground up to shift from CCPA to CPRA.
 Easily attach existing controls to the new CPRA framework, and you’ll be on your way to CPRA certification, too!